dhmunro/dudley/README.md

 Like HDF5 but not XDR, Dudley is specialized for describing scientific data.
-Specifically, Dudley is modeled after numpy, where n-dimensional arrays are first class objects, typically organized using python's dict and/or list containers.
-Thus, a Dudley layout organizes data in exactly the same way as [JASON](https://json.org), except that the elements in the container tree are binary numpy ndarrays instead of numbers or text strings.
-Of course, a Dudley layout also maps naturally to most scipy programs.
+Specifically, Dudley is modeled after numpy, where n-dimensional arrays are first class objects, typically organized using python's dict and/or list containers - the same simple containers found in [JASON](https://json.org), except in Dudley the leaves of the container tree are binary numpy ndarrays instead of just numbers or text strings.
+With this design, a Dudley layout maps naturally to most scipy programs, as well as to many other simulation codes.

 In addition to HDF5, XDR, and JASON, Dudley attempts to encorporate the most useful features of [netCDF-3](https://www.unidata.ucar.edu/software/netcdf)